Heathercoraje/100-days-of-running/README.md

-# 100-days-of-running
+# 100-days-of-running :zap:
 ---
-A training project to run a half marathon at home before the challenge to find a new home
+A training project to run a half marathon at home before the challenge to find a new home :pray::punch:

 **Start date: 5th of Febrary (week 1)**